tianzehu/PA-and-Section-Writeups/PA1-Gradenator-Writeup/README.md

 ## Getting Started

+(FIXME: update the link when have the actual assignment ready)
 0. Use the assignment URL  https://classroom.github.com/a/ffjzXCRo to set up a github repository.
 And then clicked on that repository in your web browser.